pudly/schmopera-hugo/content/articles/breeches-trousers-and-pants.md

 ---
-title: Breeches, trousers, and pants
+title: "Breeches, trousers, and pants"
 ---

 I have to hand it to the opera composers of the 18th and 19th centuries for that whole "trouser role" thing.